reset4ll/LSPconfig-cloneovim/Autocompletion.md

 ## nvim-cmp

 For installing nvim-cmp, with autocompletion support for snippets/LSP, you can follow the below snippet.
 Note, this does not include your server configuration.
-If you are using `nvim-cmp` *do not use the built-in omnifunc* as it cannot support the additional completion items returned from servers due to the capabilities enabled by nvim-cmp.
+If you are using `nvim-cmp` **do not use neovim's built-in omnifunc** as it cannot support the additional completion items returned from servers due to the capabilities enabled by nvim-cmp.

 ```lua
 local use = require('packer').use